alexejsailer/git-analytics-docker/README.md

 This ip will be used by the angular client, which will be available at this address.

+### Option 1

+Directly analyze a complete git-hub account:

+curl -u admin:test -d "{\"name\": \"alexejsailer\",\"projectId\": \"myRepos\"}" -H "Content-Type: application/json" -X POST http://192.168.99.100:8090/repository-fetcher/api/v1/projects

+That may take some time, as it will use the github api to get all clone urls for this account.
+It waits between each repository api call.
+After you get a response you can run

+curl -u admin:test -d "{\"command\": \"FETCH_PROJECT\"}" -H "Content-Type: application/json" -X POST http://192.168.99.102:8090/repository-fetcher/api/v1/commands

+To clone all projects into the repository folder and to transfer all commits to elasticsearch for further analyse.

+### Option 2

-Copy git repositories you want analyze to the repository folder.
+Copy git repositories you want to analyze to the repository folder.
 Please make sure, that your docker-host is not open to the world so that all services remain bound to a hidden network.
 In future I will secure the client with a password and hide all elasticsearch ports.

 You may want to group your repositories by projects: